 - Divergent capacities of Member States to provide state aid and bailout their companies,

 - The discussion about industrial Europe and strategic autonomy that risks focusing on national perspectives rather than on treating Europe as a unit.

-It’s worth mentioning that there is some natural logic to the European integration and the way it works.
+It’s worth mentioning that there is some natural logic to European integration and the way it works.
 When we look at history, the EU usually takes one step back to take two steps forward.
 For example, now in the COVID–19 crisis, we have frozen most rules and regulations related to the internal market, such as the free movement of people, services and goods and we have started to think more flexibly about state aid rules and competition rules.
 On top of that, we have started to give the growth and stability pact rather flexible integration.
 Two steps forward, it’s definitely the EU Recovery Plan worth 750 billion EUR (250 billion in loans, 500 billion in grants) and the new Multiannual Financial Framework (2021-2027) worth 1.1 trillion EUR.
 It is very important as for the first time in the history of the EU, we can truly start talking about something that has been branded by so-called Social Europe.
-It is reflected for example in SURE programme (a new instrument to help people stay in work) or a new Health Programme, EU4Health to strengthen health security and prepare for future health crises.
+It is reflected for example in the SURE programme (a new instrument to help people stay at work) or a new Health Programme, EU4Health to strengthen health security and prepare for future health crises.